elena-krismer/Project_FASTQtrimmer/Report/Report.md

 [Theory - explanation of more theoretical aspects
 The Theory section should contain all the math, deliberations, considerations, insights and high-level decisions that lies at the root of the problem/project.
 It can be fine to present the core of the idea for your program in a few lines] #what Peter "wants"

+As described in the introduction every read in a FASTQ file consists of four lines.
+This convention is the base of the program.

+The output of the programm consists of two files the trimmed and filtered FASTQ file and the summaryfile, containing the count of trimmed and filtered reads.
+For trimming it has to be noticed that the position 'x' in the sequence line corresponds to poistion 'x' in the quality line.
+Thus when trimming the same amount of characters has to be trimmed from both lines.
+Therefore, the sequence and quality line are passed together to the trimming functions.
+To keep track of the trimmed reads the trimming function will return either 0 or 1, which will be summed up.

+The final outputfile should only contain reads with a defined maximum of unknown bases, minimum average quality and minimum lenght of the sequence.
+The sequence/quality line must therefore meet all three criteria.
+Only than the read, will be written in the outputfile, else the read is counted as 'filtered' for the summaryfile.

 The program is based on two trimming steps.The first one remove a user-defined number of nucleotides at 3' and 5' sense, according to a phred value (P= *default= 20*), the second step sum the quality of each base  then is divided by the length sequence keep the one with the P value:

+To make the program user friendly, the trimming and quality parameters are optional.
+To not overwhelm the user with to many options, the trimming and quality parameters are optional.

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;Filter=\frac{sum(i+1)}{readlength}{>P}" />